 The plant is an expansive, pretty much pubescent, woody climber.
-The leaves are inverse, normally elliptic or praise (1.25 - 2.0 inch × 0.5 - 1.25 inch).
+The leaves are inverse, normally elliptic or praise (1.25 - 2.0-inch × 0.5 - 1.25 inch).
 Blooms are little, yellow, in axillary and horizontal umbel in cymes; Follicles are terete and lanceolateupto 3 creeps long.
 The calyx-flaps are long, praise, insensitive and pubescent.
 Corolla is light yellow campanulate, valvate, crown single, with 5 plump scales.
-Scales adnate to throat of corolla tube between projections; another connective delivered into a memberanous tip, pollinia 2, erect, carpels 2, unilocular; locules numerous ovuled 6, 7.
+Scales adnate to throat of corolla tube between projections; another connective delivered into a membranous tip, pollinia 2, erect, carpels 2, unilocular; locules numerous ovules 6, 7.

 FIG. 1: GYMNEMA SYLVESTRE